Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 Both `qsslsocket_opensslpre11.cpp` and `qsslsocket_openssl11.cpp` includes `qlibrary.h` which is not usable in wasm platform.
 Since `-openssl` and `-openssl-linked` both use this file, so we can only use `-no-ssl`.......

-I didn't try with Qt 5.15 series.
+I didn't try with Qt 5.15 series, but `qsslsocket_openssl.cpp` in Qt 5.15 includes `qlibrary.h` as well...

 ## QDoc after Qt 5.12 cannot use static linked clang when using MSVC